 - Tides act as a link between the port and the open sea.
 Some of the major ports of the world, such as London port on the river Thames and Kolkata port on river Hugli are located on the rivers away from the sea coast.

-- The tidal current clear away the river sediments and slows down the growth of delta.
+- The tidal current clears away the river sediments and slows down the growth of the delta.